Diane Bast, Board Member since August 2009

 James Lark, III, PhD, Board Member since October 2003, Chair since May 2009

 Jim Lark, from Free Union, Va., has been a friend and supporter of the Advocates since its earliest days.
 A professor in the School of Engineering and Applied Science at the University of Virginia, Jim also served as a visiting scholar at the Center for the Study of Public Choice at Virginia Tech and as the Earhart Foundation Visiting Fellow at the Center for Research in Government Policy and Business at the University of Rochester.
-He was the national chair of the U.S. Libertarian Party (2000-2002).
+He was the national chairman of the U.S. Libertarian Party during the 2000-2002 term.

-He currently serves on the Libertarian National Committee; in addition, he is Vice Chairman of the Libertarian Party of Virginia, Secretary of the Jefferson Area Libertarians of Charlottesville, Va., and adviser to several libertarian student groups at the University of Virginia.
+He currently serves as a regional representative on the Libertarian National Committee, and as a member of the LNC’s Executive Committee.
+He also serves as vice chairman of the Libertarian Party of Virginia, secretary of the Jefferson Area Libertarians (Charlottesville, Va.), and advisor to several libertarian student groups at the University of Virginia.

-When not homebrewing beer, serving as gourmet chef or following British Premiership League soccer, he helps organize libertarian student groups around the country.
+When not homebrewing beer, serving as gourmet chef or following English Premiership soccer, he helps organize libertarian student groups around the country.